 - Tenant information: tenant contact information, a registered business name, lease area and the monthly gross rent for the period of April, May and June 2020.

-While the program offers assistance for the months of April, May, June, July, and August 2020, it can be applied for retroactively.
-This means that property owners may still apply for assistance even after the five-month period has ended, as long as they are able to prove eligibility during those months.
-Property owners who have not yet applied for the CECRA for small businesses, including those that intend to opt-in for the July and August extension, have until August 31, 2020 to submit an application.
-Property owners who have already applied for the program and wish to access the additional funding for July and/or August will have until September 14, 2020 to apply for the one or two-month extensions.
+The deadline for property owners to submit applications for the CECRA for small businesses program was September 30, 2020.
+For those property owners who have already submitted an application, the deadline to opt-in for the additional funding is October 30, 2020.
 Note that in cases where rent was collected from the tenant before receiving approval for the program, the property owner will be required to refund the rent paid by the small business tenant for the relevant period.
 However, if the property owner and the tenant jointly agree, the property owner can instead grant a credit to the tenant for a future month’s rent.

 What are the sales tax implications?